Ikomia-dev/IkomiaApi/doc/source/index.rst

-Welcome to Ikomia's documentation
+Welcome to Ikomia API documentation
 =================================

 :Current version: |version|

 The Ikomia platform is made up of three components:

-    - **Ikomia Marketplace**: centralized place where you can find plug'n'play algorithms of Computer Vision
+    - **Ikomia HUB**: HUB is the central sharing place for Plug'n'Play algorithms in Computer Vision and Deep Learning.
+We regularly push the best state of the art algorithms in classification, object detection, segmentation or pose estimation (among others).
+With Ikomia HUB, all algorithms are Open Source and ready to use in few clicks and you can easily edit the code if you want.
-    - **Ikomia Studio**: free desktop software (Linux and Windows) for easy algorithm evaluation and fast prototyping
+    - **Ikomia Studio**: Studio is an Open Source no-code application (Linux and Windows) that allows you to test, chain and train any Computer Vision algorithms with a drag and drop system.
+You can load all images and video formats, and select the best state of the art algorithms from Ikomia HUB.
-    - **Ikomia API**: Python API to leverage state of the art algorithms for your own computer vision application and/or create plugins for Ikomia Studio and the Marketplace
+    - **Ikomia API**: Python API to leverage state of the art algorithms for your own computer vision application and/or create plugins for Ikomia Studio and Ikomia HUB.

 .. note:: Ikomia API is built around Ikomia Core, a set of C++ libraries with Python bindings.

 .. important:: Ikomia Studio and Ikomia API are Open-Source projects, distributed under AGPLv3 and Apache 2.0 respectively.